phenidone/fith/README.md

 ## Embedded Runtime

-In embedded mode (without -DFULLFITH), no bootstrap is performed.
+In embedded mode (without -DFULLFITH: fithe), no bootstrap is performed.
 Instead, code and data spaces are directly loaded into memory, the map-file is consulted to find the entry-point and execution begins there.

 In embedded mode, "risky" opcodes are disabled: